 Given the entirely non-executive nature of the Board and as the Chairman may not be appointed as such at the time of their initial appointment as a Director, the Chairman's tenure may be longer than nine years where this is considered by the Board to be in the best interests of the Company.
-However, it is not anticipated that the Chairman will normally serve in excess of nine years, although in exceptional circumstances, which would be fully explained at the time, a one or two year extension might be necessary.
+However, it is not anticipated that the Chairman will normally serve in excess of nine years, although in exceptional circumstances, which would be fully explained at the time, a one or two-year extension might be necessary.
+Nicola Ralston reached her nine year anniversary on 1 September 2022.
+Nicola currently intends to retire at the conclusion of the AGM in November 2023.
+The Board is in the process of finding a suitable successor.
 As with all Directors, the continuing appointment of the Chairman is subject to a satisfactory performance evaluation, annual re-election by shareholders and may be further subject to the particular circumstances of the Company at the time he or she intends to retire from the Board.
 The Directors are cognisant of the benefits of Board diversity and the regular refreshment of the Board's membership and seek to refresh the Board while retaining a balance of knowledge of the Company, diversity and the relationship with the Fund Manager.